 Until 31st March, 2015, UK government regulations permitted registered providers of social housing in England to increase rents charged for social housing each year by reference to the Retail Price Index (RPI) for the September of the preceding year, plus 0.5 per cent., and up to £2 per week (the £2 per week adjustment only being available where the rent level of a property has not yet reached "target rent" level).
-In April 2011, the UK government implemented plans to increase welfare benefits (including housing benefit) in line with the Consumer Price Index (CPI) rather than RPI.
-In the 2013 Budget, the Government announced that, from 2015-16, increases in rents charged for social housing in England would be capped at 1 per cent. above the CPI for ten years.
-The current standard set by the Regulator allows for increases to weekly rents of CPI and 1 per cent. each year.
+In the 2013 Budget, the UK government announced that, from 2015-16, increases in rents charged for social housing in England would be capped at 1 per cent. above the Consumer Price Index (CPI) for ten years.
+The current standard set by the Regulator of Social Housing allows for increases to weekly rents of CPI and 1 per cent. each year.

 As part of the 8th July, 2015 Budget, in a change of position, the UK government announced it would require registered providers of social housing to reduce rents charged for social housing in England by 1 per cent. a year for four years from April 2016 and with maximum rent requirements for new tenancies.
 Exceptions from rent reduction would apply to certain limited cases (and in these cases the annual rent increases would be limited to 1 per cent. above CPI).
 These measures are designed to deliver efficiency savings and make better use of the annual subsidy they receive from the taxpayer through housing benefit.
 This has been implemented through provisions of the Welfare Reform and Work Act 2016 and the Social Housing Rents (Exceptions and Miscellaneous Provisions) Regulations 2016 (the 2016 Regulations) which took effect on 1st April, 2016.
-The 2016 Regulations set out various categories of housing provisions that are exempt from the decreases including specified intermediate rent accommodation, specialised supported housing, PFI social housing, temporary social housing, student accommodation, some Rent Act 1977 tenancies and care homes.
-Supported housing (including specialised), almshouse accommodation, cooperative housing and community land trusts were provided with one year's relief, which was later extended on 15th September, 2016 for the remaining three years, for specialised supported housing, fully mutual/cooperatives, almshouses, community land trusts and refuges.
-In 2015, the UK government estimated that this would lead to a 12 per cent. reduction in average rents charged for social housing by 2020-2021 for the sector as a whole compared to previous forecasts (which assumed rents charged for social housing could be increased annually by reference to the CPI plus one per cent. in each year from 2015 to 2025).
+The 2016 Regulations set out various categories of housing provisions that are exempt from the decreases including specified intermediate rent accommodation, specialised supported housing, PFI social housing, temporary social housing, student accommodation, some Rent Act 1977 Supported housing (including specialised), almshouse accommodation, tenancies and care homes. cooperative housing and community land trusts were provided with one year's relief, which was later extended on 15th September, 2016 for the remaining three years, for specialised supported housing, fully mutual/cooperatives, almshouses, community land trusts and refuges.
+In 2015, the UK government estimated that this would lead to a 12 per cent. reduction in average rents charged for social housing by

+2020-2021 for the sector as a whole compared to previous forecasts (which assumed rents charged for social housing could be increased annually by reference to the CPI plus one per cent. in each year from 2015 to 2025).
 Moody's reacted to this announcement by placing the outlook of the social housing sector as a whole on negative watch.
 The requirement to reduce rents charged for social housing by registered providers of social housing in England may mean that an English Authorised Borrower has less rental income, which, in turn, may adversely affect its ability to meet its payment obligations under the Authorised Loan to which it is party.

 Prior to the 2017 General Election, the UK government was consulting with the social housing sector in relation to future rent policy after the end of the four years of reductions to rents charged for social housing.
-In the absence of any change the Rent Standard would apply.
-The Regulator sets the Rent Standard following a direction from the Secretary of State, and the Rent Standard could itself be subject to change by direction before 2020.
+On 4th October, 2017 the UK government announced its proposals for increases in social housing rents to be limited to CPI plus 1 per cent. from 2020 to 2025.
+In order to implement this change, the Secretary of State will need to direct the Regulator of Social Housing to change the Rent Standard.
+In the absence of any change, the current Rent Standard would continue to apply.